Gloucester to Tewkesbury – 13.8 miles (310.4 total)

 After the gentle, open walking of the canal, the prospect of 13 miles of this filled me with dread.
 Happily, everything changed after a couple of miles and the remainder of the day saw me walking atop a low-level flood barrier, through grassy fields on a perfect surface.
 There was a strong wind behind me, helping me along the whole day.

 After 5 miles I spotted my first serious walker approaching from the opposite direction.
-He was walking the complete Severn Way from Plynlimon in Wales to Severn Beach, some 223 miles from source to finish.
+He was walking the complete Severn Way from Plynlimon in Wales to Bristol, some 223 miles from source to finish.
 We could have chatted for hours, talking about the many walks we had done, our CVs being virtual carbon copies of each other.
 After 15 minutes we wished each other good luck and moved on, my mood considerably brighter now.
 Later in the day I met my second walkers, a man and a woman.
 Again we were all delighted to meet and talk to each other.
 The woman was walking from her home in Sheffield to Portsmouth, there catching the ferry to Bilbao to then walk the Camino de Santiago.
 Now that is an undertaking, and, like me, she appeared, on the surface, quite sane.
 She may have been slightly younger than me – but, then again, most people are.

 As I approached Tewkesbury I could see the Abbey from some distance away.
 The town itself is quaint with many Tudor-style buildings.
 My own overnight hotel is, apparently, located in a 700 year-old building but the shower in the bathroom is distinctly modern – I didn’t want to come out of it!